royal-surnoi/CI_server_configuration/README.md

 ## Troubleshooting

 If you encounter any issues while executing the script, check the following:

-- Ensure you have an active internet connection to download the necessary packages.
 - Verify that you have the necessary permissions to install software and modify system settings.
 - Check the script for any errors or missing dependencies.